zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

 ## The Standard C Library

 If no argument is given to `is native` trait, it will look in the Standard C Library.
-Perl 5 converts often notice there's no `fork()` in Perl 6.
+Those coming from Perl 5 often notice there's no `fork()` in Perl 6.
 The reason for that is that, unlike in Perl 5, it's almost never needed, but thanks to NativeCall, it *is* actually "there":